PQCLAB-SNOVA/SNOVA/readme.md

 The `oddqsrc` directory contains a version of SNOVA for odd primes in the range q=7...31.
 This directory also contains an improved and constant-time version for q=16, l=4.
 See the README.md in the `oddqsrc` directory.

+The `dist` directory contains a makefile that will create subdirectories containing all the recommended $l=4$ SNOVA instances.

 ## Build instructions

 Building requires `gcc` and `make`.
 There are no other dependencies.